StevenK-293/Aboutme/README.md

-Hi, I’m @ShadowClark
+- Hi, I’m @ShadowClark

-I’m interested in Programming
+- I’m interested in Programming

-I’m currently learning Javascript
+- I’m currently learning Javascript

-I’m looking to collaborate with people i know
+- I’m looking to collaborate with people i know or close to

 What language i know: